weswalla/bluesky-event-feed/README.md

 Next, you will need to do two things:

 1. Implement indexing logic in `src/subscription.ts`.

    This will subscribe to the repo subscription stream on startup, parse events and index them according to your provided logic.

 2. Implement feed generation logic in `src/algos`

    For inspiration, we've provided a very simple feed algorithm (`whats-alf`) that returns all posts related to the titular character of the TV show ALF.

    You can either edit it or add another algorithm alongside it.
 The types are in place, and you will just need to return something that satisfies the `SkeletonFeedPost[]` type.

 We've taken care of setting this server up with a did:web.
 However, you're free to switch this out for did:plc if you like - you may want to if you expect this Feed Generator to be long-standing and possibly migrating domains.

-### Deploying your feed
+### Testing & Deploying your feed

+1. Copy .env.example to .env
+2. In .env, set FEEDGEN_PUBLISHER_DID to your did.
+You can find your accounts DID by going to https://bsky.social/xrpc/com.atproto.identity.resolveHandle?handle=${YOUR_HANDLE}
+3. You can test your feed by running `ts-node src/test-request.ts`
+4. To make your feed accessible in the bluesky app, you'll need to host it on a server that can respond to HTTPS queries over port 443.
+In this walkthrough we'll use heroku.com.
+   a. go to heroku.com
+   b. sign up. you are required to do 2FA
+   c. once you have an account, you are require to enter a credit card. you can use the free plan, but they all make you do this unfortunately
+   d. now create an app. call it anything
+   e. to deploy, i recommend the heroku cli. go to your terminal and execute `heroku login`. it'll take you to your browser to auth
+   f. add the heroku remote to your git repo (replace with your app name): `heroku git:remote -a your_heroku_app_name`
+   g. push to the heroku remote: `git push heroku main` 5.

 Your feed will need to be accessible at the value supplied to the `FEEDGEN_HOSTNAME` environment variable.

-The service must be set up to respond to HTTPS queries over port 443.

 ### Publishing your feed